 - Keep at least one credit card open long term (this is good for your credit score).

 - Pay (at least) your minimum monthly fee on time!
 Late payments are one of the worst things for your credit score.

 - Better yet, pay off your balance in full each month.

 By now you can see that there are a lot of details to keep track of.
 Normally I manage all my points, annual fee dates, etc. on a simple spreadsheet.
 However, there are some programs that help you manage your points.
 Award Wallet is a straightforward one you can try.

-By following these simple steps, you too can become a Travel Hacker!
+By following these simple steps, you too can become a Points Traveller!
 It’s not rocket science, and anyone can do it.
 As long as you’re willing to spend a little time doing the research and managing the details, you’ll soon be enjoying free flights around the world like I do.